lukestreeter/afterlife/README.md

   - once revived your max health will go down by one half heart
 - we want to design a grave stone
 - the treasure chest that shows up upon death should have a message (that cannot be changed) that describes who and how the chests owner died - the chest can be destroyed but all curses would be levied
+-Karma!!!
+If you die with bad karma your grave will be filled with very little curses so you have a decreased chance of coming back.
+If you have good Karma you will have tons of curses giving protection to your stuff.
+Curses will worsen you if you have bad karma but if you have good you the curses will benefit you.
+A good amount of those curses will make you swap with the person who is robbing you.
+Karma will be accounted for by: Damage done to players and animals Villagers count too!
+Stealing from Villagers will go against you!
+You can lose and regain Karma!
+- make it so when you're dead the mobs, hostile or otherwise (except for cats or witches) do not see you.

 [minecraft]: https://www.minecraft.net